A.B.D. in Vocal Performance and Conducting, University of Houston

 B.A. in Vocal Performance, Shanghai Conservatory of Music, 1984

 Alex Qian is the founder of the LSC-CyFair Music Department, where he has produced and conducted musicals, operas and major choral works.
 Qian has appeared as a festival guest singer, conductor and workshop presenter in Japan, Korea, Singapore, Malaysia, Hong Kong, Europe, China and the United States.
 A doctoral student of University of Houston and a graduate of both Shanghai Conservatory and Sam Houston State University, he has studied musical theatre, opera performance and choral and orchestral conducting with Jingzu Bian, Shaozeng Xie, Geshuen Ma, Walter Foster, Kent Hatteberg, Steve Smith, Charles Haussmann and Katherine Ciesinski.
 He also studied in summer workshops with Robert Shaw, Richard Miller and Ingo Titze.

-JOHN WOLFSKILL, Director of Instrumental Ensembles and Professor of Music
+JOHN WOLFSKILL, Director of Jazz Band and Professor of Music

 D.M.A. in Music Education, University of Houston Moores School of Music, 2004

 Dr. Wolfskill studied saxophone at Sam Houston State University and clarinet and flute at the University of Houston.
 He directed bands at all levels in public schools for six years and private schools for six years.
 He taught music lecture courses and privately for 21 years in area colleges before accepting the position at Lone Star College-CyFair.
 He has been an active performer in the greater Houston area for over 30 years, including playing musicals, private events, and in churches.
 He is grateful to have been a part of the many exciting instrumental ensemble performances at LSC-CF for the past six years.

 The music department is further supported through a network of award-winning artists and instructors: